JOadelic/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+This project was a first pass of implementing CSS/AJAX/JQUERY.
+Much was learned from start to finish and will apply those lessons moving forward.
+Cleaner and more specific CSS scripts for example.

+Below is the description of the assignment:

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Getting Started